jamieyoung5/SWM-F/README.md

 # SWM-F

-A program that builds reports based on data stored in a database
+A program that builds reports based on data stored in a database.
+Test

 ## Programming standards